Code of Conduct

 Our financial aid staff abides by a strict code of conduct.

-- Refrain from taking any action he or she believes is contrary to law, regulation or the best interests of the students and parents he or she serves.
+- Refrain from taking any action they believe is contrary to law, regulation, or the best interests of the students and parents they serve.

-- Ensure that the information he or she provides is accurate, unbiased and does not reflect any preference arising from actual or potential personal gain.
+- Ensure that the information they provide is accurate, unbiased, and does not reflect any preference arising from actual or potential personal gain.

 - Be objective in making decisions and advising LIM College regarding relationships with any entity involved in any aspect of student financial aid.